-profiles and the level of fluctuations.
+From our investigation of the equilibrium profiles and fluctuation properties it emerges that the major difference between experimental measurements and simulations lies in averaged profiles and the level of fluctuations.
 This could imply that the radial transport in the experiment is larger than in the simulations in the SOL, which in turn would explain why time-averaged experimental profiles are flatter than the numerical profiles.
 However, we remark that, as discussed above, an increase of the Spitzer resistivity by approximately a factor 5 leads to flatter profiles (with an increase of approximately 50% in $\lambda{I{sat}}$), but has a negligible impact on I{sat} fluctuations.
 To investigate if this flattening is related to an increase of the radial velocity of the filaments, in the simulations we also evaluated the level of the fluctuations of the poloidal electric field, $\sigma{E{\theta}}$ (not presented here).
-It results that an increase of the Spitzer resistivity by approximately a factor 5 has a negligible impact on $\sigma{E{\theta}}$.
-While this study is not conclusive, since a more accurate estimate of the filament velocities would be required (as done, e.g., in Refs.
-[64, 65]), it might suggest that the $\langle I{sat} \rangle_t$ profiles are steeper in the simulations than in the experiment because of higher parallel losses.
-Two possible reasons for this discrepancy are the boundary conditions applied at the target plates and neglecting plasma-neutral interactions, which would slow down plasma particles because of plasma-neutral collisions, in particular near the target plates [66, 67].
-We also note that a previous investigation of the #21712 plasma discharge with a two-dimensional model resulted in better quantitative agreement of the I{sat} time-averaged profile at the outer mid-plane [33].
+This analysis shows that an increase of the Spitzer resistivity by approximately a factor 5 has a negligible impact on $\sigma{E{\theta}}$.
+While this study is not conclusive, since a more accurate estimate of the filament velocities would be required (as done, e.g. in [66, 67]), it might suggest that the $\langle I{sat} \rangle_t$ profiles are steeper in the simulations than in the experiment because of higher parallel losses.
+Three possible reasons for this discrepancy are (i) the boundary conditions applied at the target plates; (ii) neglecting plasma-neutral interactions, which would slow down plasma particles because of plasma-neutral collisions, in particular near the target plates (see, e.g. [68, 69]); and (iii) the Boussinesq approximation adopted in this work (a preliminary investigation carried out using STORM simulations without the Boussinesq approximation displays noticeably smaller electron parallel velocities near the separatrixes at the target plates).
+We also note that a previous investigation of the #21712 plasma discharge with a two-dimensional model resulted in better quantitative agreement of the Isat timeaveraged profile at the outer mid-plane [33].